ReuschelCGN/faster-routes/README.md

 This is a recommendation of how to use this script.
 It requires a bit of setup but the workflow in the end is pretty good.
 Note that I set up everything (except the RDM instance) on my own computer since it takes quite a bit of computing.

 - `git clone https://github.com/ccev/faster-routes.git && cd faster-routes && cp config-example.json config.json`, then fill in the config's db part
-- Clone `git clone https://github.com/Tabbomat/MADUtilities.git` and fill in its config
-- In the faster-routes directory, create a new file `fence.txt`.
+- In the faster-routes directory, create a new file `geofence.txt`.
 This file should contain the geofence you want your route to be calculated it in.
-Copy the text from MADmin - Settings - Geofences - Edit
 - Run `cluster.py`
 - A file called `route.txt` will be created.
-Copy that to your MADUtilities directory.
-Then run `overwrite_route.py` there
+Copy the content of this file as new optimized route back to your RDM Mon instance.
 - Finished.
-For further improvement I highly recommend viewing the route in MADmin and edit it

-If you want to create a new route, just change `faster-routes/fence.txt`, run `cluster.py`, copy `route.txt` to MADutilities, run `overwrite_route.py`, go to MADmin and review the results.
+If you want to create a new route, just change `faster-routes/geofence.txt`, run `cluster.py`, copy content of `route.txt` to RDM Mon instance and review the results.

 ### How it works and what te config does